20 Sep 2012

 tl;dr: In distributed data stores, redundant operations can dramatically drop tail latency at the expense of increased system load; different Dynamo-style stores handle this trade-off differently, and there’s room for improvement.

 Update 10/2013: Cassandra has since added support for “speculative retry”–effectively, Dean’s suggestions applied to Dynamo reads, as described below.
-The date on the ticket and the original date of this post are interesting to consider.

 At scale, tail latencies matter.
 When serving high volumes of traffic, even a miniscule fraction of requests corresponds to a large number of operations.
 Latency has a huge impact on service quality, and looking at the average service latency alone is often insufficient.
 Instead, folks running high-performance systems at places like Amazon and Google look to the tail when measuring their performance.1 High variance often hides in distribution tails: in a talk at Berkeley last spring, Jeff Dean reported a 95 percentile latency of 24ms and a 99.9th percentile latency of 994ms in Google’s BigTable service—a 42x difference!